Valloric/val.markovic.io/content/blog/youcompleteme-a-fast-as-you-type-fuzzy-search-code-completion-engine-for-vim.md

 neocomplcache for over eight months and my frustrations with it directly led to the decision to build YCM.

-SuperTab I have limited experience with, but from I understand, it does a half-decent job at #4, much like neocomplcache.
+SuperTab I have limited experience with, but from what I understand, it does a half-decent job at #4, much like neocomplcache.

-YCM fulfills all of these requirements. #4 is currently only fulfilled for C-family languages, but YCM has an internal completer API that is designed so that completers for other filetypes can easily be implemented and hooked-up to the rest of the system.
+YCM fulfills all of these requirements. #4 is currently only fulfilled for C-family languages, but YCM has an internal Completer API that is designed so that completers for other filetypes can easily be implemented and hooked-up to the rest of the system.
 A Python semantic completer will probably be built some time in the future,[^rope] and others can help out with completers for other